canonical/maas/docs/index.rst

 ..
-MaaS documentation master file, created by sphinx-quickstart on Thu Jan 19 14:48:25 2012.
+MAAS documentation master file, created by sphinx-quickstart on Thu Jan 19 14:48:25 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =============================
-MaaS developer documentation!
+MAAS developer documentation!
 =============================

-Welcome to the MaaS developer documentation.
+Welcome to the MAAS developer documentation.
-This documentation is for people who want to hack on MaaS or create a service that communicates with a MaaS server using the API.
+This documentation is for people who want to hack on MAAS or create a service that communicates with a MAAS server using the API.

 Overview
 ========